Krste Misirkov: On the Macedonian Matters

-"Vardar" magazine
+Vardar magazine

-Besides On Macedonian Matters, Misirkov is author of the first scientific magazine in Macedonian.
+Misirkov was the author and editor of the first scientific magazine in Macedonian.
 The magazine Vardar was published in 1905 in Odessa, Russian Empire.
 The magazine was published only once, because of the financial problems that Misirkov had been facing with at that time.
-"Vardar" has been published in Macedonian, and the orthography that has been used is almost same as the orthography of standard Macedonian.
+He expressed views about the national distinctiveness of the Macedonians.
+According to Blaže Ristovski, its orthography was almost the same as the orthography of standard Macedonian.
 The magazine was meant to include several different scientific disciplines, mostly concerned with Macedonia.

 Articles

 During his life, Misirkov published many articles for different newspapers and magazines.
 The articles deal with Macedonia, Macedonian culture, ethnology, politics and nation on one hand and with the Bulgarian nation, politics and ethnography on the other.
 Misirkov published his articles in Macedonian, Russian and Bulgarian and he published them either in Russia or in Bulgaria.
 Most of the articles were signed by his birth name, but there are articles that are signed with his pseudonym K. Pelski.